-9.7.1 - Emergency Response Guidebook (ERG)
+9.7.1 EMERGENCY RESPONSE GUIDEBOOK (ERG)

-The Department of Transportation has a guidebook for firefighters, police, and industry workers on how to protect themselves and the public from hazardous materials.
+The U.S. Department of Transportation has a guidebook for firefighters, police and industry workers on how to protect themselves and the public from hazardous materials.
 The guide is indexed by proper shipping name and hazardous materials identification number.
 Emergency personnel look for these things on the shipping paper.
-That is why it is vital that the proper shipping name, identification number, label, and placards are correct.
+That is why it is vital that the proper shipping name, identification number, label and placards are correct.

-9.7.2 - Crashes/Incidents
+9.7.2 CRASHES/INCIDENTS

-As a professional driver, your job at the scene of a crash or an incident is to:
+As a professional driver, your job at the scene of a crash or incident is to:

-Keep people away from the scene.

-Limit the spread of material, only if you can safely do so.

-Communicate the danger of the hazardous materials to emergency response personnel.

-Provide emergency responders with the shipping papers and emergency response information.
+- Keep people away from the scene. - Limit the spread of material, only if you can safely do so. - Communicate the danger of the hazardous materials to emergency response personnel. - Provide shipping papers and emergency response information to emergency responders.